Christ Church Horizons

 We offer two separate events in Christ Church for the Horizons Year 10 strand: a day for investigating sciences and one for investigating humanities and social sciences.
 Schools can bring up to ten pupils for each event: ten pupils who would be more interested in exploring sciences, and ten who are more curious about humanities.

 The programme is entirely free of charge, with transport and meals arranged and covered by Christ Church.
-The application deadline has now passed, but applications will open again in January 2024.
+Teachers from non-selective state schools in Barnet are welcome to submit an application here by 12 February.

 The Year 12 strand of the programme consists of after-school sessions in Barnet from January to May.